SESARLab/mfh-dl-performace-testing/thesis.md

 #### SQL capabilities

-HiveQL supports all basic DDL and DML operations to work with tables and partitions; to name a few: the ability to select only specific columns using a `SELECT` clause, rows filtering using a `WHERE` clause, equi-joins between tables, data aggregations with multiple `GROUP BY` columns, store the results of a query into another table, manage databases, tables and partitions with the `CREATE`, `DROP` and `ALTER` statements.
+HiveQL supports all basic DDL, DQL and DML operations to work with tables and partitions; to name a few: the ability to select only specific columns using a `SELECT` clause, rows filtering using a `WHERE` clause, equi-joins between tables, data aggregations with multiple `GROUP BY` columns, store the results of a query into another table, manage databases, tables and partitions with the `CREATE`, `DROP` and `ALTER` statements.

 #### Ingestion